“Take Vacations, Go as many places as you can. You can always make money. You can’t always make memories.”

 No one likes to clutter up their inbox, but by signing up for mailing lists from airlines and travel companies, you’ll be able to get updates about all the last-minute sales or special deals happening.

 Most of the people fly on weekends, hence the airfare is costliest during that time.
-If you fly on weekdays, you will get advantage of cheaper airfares.
-Tuesdays and Wednesdays are often the cheapest days to fly, so you can save a lot of money this just by shifting your schedule by few days.
+If you fly on weekdays, you will get the advantage of cheaper airfares.
+Tuesdays and Wednesdays are often the cheapest days to fly, so you can save a lot of money this just by shifting your schedule by a few days.

 Many airlines provide discounted rates if you choose round trip while booking.
 Check all the possible round trip combinations and also check fares in different sites (few sites might offer some extra discounts) for booking tickets.
 This will help you save some extra money which will act as a buffer and make you feel more comfortable planning your trip as you can easily afford a vacation.

 Money spent on travel is never wasted.
 Vacations are necessities not luxuries.